 - Children take on extra responsibilities, e.g. School Council, Playground Leaders, Debating Team leaders and Junior Road Safety Officers.

-- As a Church School, we promote Christian values, e.g. trust, friendship, forgiveness.
+- Within our federation, we promote Christian values, e.g. trust, friendship, forgiveness.

 - We encourage participation at charitable events e.g. Children in Need, Comic Relief, MacMillan, NSPCC, Shoe Box Appeal, Cancer Research and understand the impact of what we do.

-- The school motto is ‘One family branching out together’.
+- The school vision statement is ‘One family branching out together’.

 - All members of the school community treat each other with respect.
 We work together and we make an effort to understand each other.